chadpark07/recipe-investigation/README.md

 ### **Univariate Analysis**

-The plots below show the distribution of 'n_ingredients' in the merged dataset filtered by Asian recipes and the distribution of 'n_ingredients' in the merged dataset filtered by American recipes.
+The plots below show the distribution of `n_ingredients` in the merged dataset filtered by Asian recipes and the distribution of `n_ingredients` in the merged dataset filtered by American recipes.
 The distribution of Asian recipes is more uniform and has a higher center compared to that of the distribution of American recipes which looks more skewed to the right.

 <iframe
   src="assets/univariate_asian_n_ingredients.html"